-Hebrews 10:24-25 (ESV) -- "And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near."
+Hebrews 10:24-25 (ESV) -- And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.

 And it is true that they can do this.
 But that doesn’t mean that God adopts it or looks upon it with approval.
 In fact:

 Our passage today shows us God’s desire for our involvement in the church.
 The writer of Hebrews tells us to consider how to stir up one another to love and good works.
 The “one another” in this passage is the local body of believers.
 It is other Christians we fellowship with.
 Then the writer says that believers are not to neglect the practice of meeting together (presumably for worship and fellowship).
 Some had developed the habit of not meeting, and the writer is correcting them.
 Believers need time together.